madebyzeus/boxstarter-build-windows/README.md

 # LCO Boxstarter Script for Windows
-Boxstarter lets you automate multiple Chocolatey installs.
+Boxstarter lets you automate multiple Windows builds using Chocolatey.
 It will also let you configure Windows system settings such as always showing hidden file/folders.